google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Make a motorcycle card using the faux metal technique.

 "The best alarm clock is sunshine on chrome"

-Getting a similar effect in the card making world for your favourite biker is actually not too difficult.
-All you need is lots of silver embossing powder and a heat tool, oh and a rubber stamp with a suitably impressive image on it, and some cardstock.
-I used Whisper White but there is nothing wrong with starting with another colour such as black or even a sparkly silver, as long as the cardstock will take many layers of embossing powder.
+I used Basic White but there is nothing wrong with starting with another colour such as Basic Black or even a sparkly silver or another colour, as long as the cardstock will take many layers of embossing powder.

 love that Stampin' Up! gave us such a great rubber stamp to play with in

-in the next catalogue though there are some pretty cute racing cars, quad bikes, planes etc in the new catalogue.
+in the next catalogue though there are usually some metallic images, in the new catalogue.
 Stampin' Up! usually features a vehicle of some sort in their stamp set range each season.
-You may not always find a motorbike though I have seen a couple of cute scooters.
+You may not always find a motorbike but I have seen a couple of cute scooters and even robots.

 Making your greeting card machine shine is simply a matter of laying down enough layers of embossing powder to make a pool for your rubber stamp to chisel an image into while it is still hot.

 Here are some faux metal hearts and other images if you want to see other examples of the technique described on this page.

 The only problem I had with getting this nice silver image was that the stamp was large-ish and it required a couple of goes for me to get a complete and satisfactory bike.

 I did wind up adding quite a few more layers of embossing powder layers to my cardstock before I was happy with the molten pool I could make to take the stamp.